 Romantic Walks and Strolls – Love is in the Air

 Nothing beats a romantic ramble, leisurely walk or even a soppy stroll with your loved one.
 Arm in arm, or hand in hand.
 In the morning mist, or just as dusk is settling.
 A walk in the rain, or the dappled sunlight.
 Before a cosy meal or after a pint or two.
-Or maybe a coffee, or an ice-cream, or a big bag of salty chipper chips, soggy bottomed from vinegar.
+Or maybe a café coffee to go, or an ice-cream, or a big bag of salty chipper chips, soggy bottomed from vinegar.

 Through Georgian Dublin